sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/06-kruskals-algorithm.md

 ---
 title: Kruskal's Algorithm
 sidebar:
-  order: 5
+  order: 6
 slug: data-structures-and-algorithms/algorithms/kruskals-algorithm
 prev: true
 next: true
 ---

-A [greedy algorithm](/data-structures-and-algorithms/algorithms/introduction#greedy-algorithm) to find MST of a graph.
+A [greedy algorithm](/data-structures-and-algorithms/algorithms/introduction#greedy-algorithm) to find [MST](/data-structures-and-algorithms/data-structures/minimum-spanning-tree/) of a [graph](/data-structures-and-algorithms/data-structures/graph/).
 Sorts all the edges of the graph by their weights and adds them one by one to the MST, ensuring that no cycles are formed.

 ## Implementation